 When Should you not take Meloxicam?

-When considering taking meloxicam, it’s important to be aware of the potential risks and contraindications.
+When considering meloxicam, knowing the potential risks and contraindications is important.
 You should not take meloxicam if you have a history of allergic reactions to aspirin or other nonsteroidal anti-inflammatory drugs (NSAIDs).
-Additionally, if you have a history of gastrointestinal bleeding or ulcers or are currently taking blood thinners or corticosteroids, you should avoid meloxicam.
-Always consult your doctor or healthcare provider before starting or stopping any medication to ensure it’s safe for you.
+Additionally, if you have a history of gastrointestinal bleeding or ulcers or are taking blood thinners or corticosteroids, you should avoid meloxicam.
+Always consult your doctor or healthcare provider before starting or stopping any medication to ensure it’s safe.

 Avoid taking Meloxicam if you are facing the following symptoms: